Explore Downtown LaGrange Map Guide

 About First Presbyterian Church:

-First Presbyterian Church, built in 1921, features a Jacobean Tudor style.
-Following a 1951 fire, renovations included a Gothic vestibule of limestone, designed by Atlanta architect Otis C. Poundstone.
+Built in 1921, First Presbyterian Church showcases a Jacobean Tudor architectural style.
+After a fire on Easter Sunday in 1951, renovations introduced a Gothic limestone vestibule designed by Atlanta architect Otis C. Poundstone.

 First Baptist Church